benhook1013/space-game/lib/game/space_game.md

 - Persist and load the high score through `StorageService`.
 - Exposes `ValueNotifier<int>`s for the current score and persisted high score so Flutter overlays can render values without touching the game loop.
+- Provide access to `AudioService` for playing sound effects and toggling mute.

 See [../../PLAN.md](../../PLAN.md) for the roadmap.